Litti8/Auth-Implementations/README.md

 # Auth-Implementations.

 ## _Description:_

 This repository is a collection of practical examples for implementing various authentication methods in web applications.
 Each directory represents a specific type of authentication and contains everything needed to set up and run the example.

 ## Technologies Used:

 - Frontend: HTML, CSS, JavaScript
 - Backend: Node.js, Express, PostgreSQL
-- Others: body-parser, ejs, pg
+- Dependencies: body-parser, ejs, pg, bcrypt.

 ## Project Structure:

 Each directory represents a type of authentication.
 For example:

 - **auth-lvl-1:** Implements basic authentication with username and password.